Eric Schmertz

 Eric Joseph Schmertz (December 24, 1925 – December 18, 2010) was an American lawyer who specialized in labor negotiation, helping reach agreements between workers and management in many strikes and other threatened union actions in New York City, including actions by the city's taxi drivers and other municipal workers, as well as helping resolve other negotiations elsewhere in the United States.
 A law professor for many years, he also served as dean of Hofstra University School of Law.

 Personal life

 Schmertz was born on December 24, 1925, in the Bronx.
 Raised in suburban New Rochelle, New York, he played baseball at New Rochelle High School and was tendered a contract to play for the Pittsburgh Pirates after being spotted by a scout for the team.
 Schmertz rejected the offer and enlisted in the United States Navy, where he served in the Pacific Theater during World War II.
-After completing his military service he completed his undergraduate degree in 1948 at Union College and earned his law degree in 1952 from the New York University School of Law.
+After completing his military service he completed his undergraduate degree in 1948 at Union College and earned his Juris Doctor degree in 1952 from the New York University School of Law.

 Schmertz died six days before his 85th birthday in 2010, at his home in Mount Kisco, New York.
 He was survived by his second wife, Harriette, as well as by a daughter, three sons and five grandchildren.